trungrancanmo1/doandanganh/local_data_process_service/README.md

 This service acts as a local data processing middleware between IoT data sources and sinks.

 1. **Install dependencies**
-    Run the following command to install the required dependencies:
+    Run the following command to install the required dependencies using Poetry:
     ```bash
-    pip install -r requirements.txt
+    poetry install
+    ```

+    Alternatively, if you are in a development environment, use:
+    ```bash
+    poetry install --with dev
     ```

 2. **Configure environment variables**